 Arizona Workers’ Compensation – Severe injuries and disabilities call for additional benefits.
 Arizona Injury Law Group, workers’ comp attorneys, explain permanent disability.

 Many Arizona workers’ compensation claims are for short term injuries that will eventually heal, allowing the injured party to return to work.
-However, Arizona certainly has its share of severe workplace injuries and illnesses that result in workers taking extended periods of leave, not returning to the job due to their being permanently disabled, or even the death of the party that has been injured.
+However, Arizona certainly has its share of severe workplace injuries and illnesses that result in workers taking extended periods of leave, not returning to the job due to their being permanently disabled, or even the death of the party that has been injured If you have been injured, contact our personal injury defense attorney team in Arizona for a free, no-obligation consultation at 480-300-7273.

-When one of these three situations occur, the worker and their family members must deal with a developing circumstances that often require additional paperwork, various appeals, and the gathering and presentation of new medical information.
+When one of these three situations occur, the worker and their family members must deal with developing circumstances that often require additional paperwork, various appeals, and the gathering and presentation of new medical information.
+Such is an ideal time to have the experience of a personal injury attorney, like the experienced team at Arizona Injury Law Group.
 With severe injuries, the Arizona workers’ compensation system can become a way of life, taxing the injured person’s energy, patience, and bank account.
 In cases that demand requests for hearings, appeals, and reconsideration of benefits, the Industrial Commission of Arizona (ICA) makes the final determination regarding compensation.

 If you have a permanent disability due to a work-related injury or illness, or if your loved one has lost their life due to circumstances at work, then under Arizona workers’ compensation law you are entitled to collect specific benefits.
 Along with being eligible to have 100% of the medical expenses paid for, those with permanent disabilities are paid a percentage of their monthly pay according to the state’s disability schedule.